ni/systemlink-client-docs/examples/message/labview/README.md

 Message Client API to asynchronously send and receive messages as part of the Async Messaging LabVIEW example.

-Additional message Client examples are available in the [root message examples directory](..).
+Additional Message Client examples are available in the [root message examples directory](..).

 Running the Example